 She has held senior level positions of progressive academic and administrative leadership, including grant administrator at Eastfield College Mesquite, Texas for its historic 1.4 million dollar Texas Workforce Commission Grant, Vice President for Human Resources and Organizational Development as well as the administrator for the Life Science Human Services Division and Director of the Nursing Program at Harper College Palatine, IL She has also over 14 years of teaching experience achieved through faculty appointment at Vanderbilt University Nashville, TN, Loma Linda University Loma Linda, CA, St. Louis Community College Meramec St. Louis, MO and Harper College Palatine, IL.
 She currently retains an adjunct faculty position in the doctoral program of leadership at Andrews University.
 As the WAU chief academic officer she serves as Professor.
 Of significance is that Dr. Kisunzu believes in the unique value and potential of each student entrusted to the university’s care.
-She considers it a joy to lead in a manner which ensures that their learning prepares them for Daniel 1:20 eternal distinctiveness in life service which responds to the needs of our global society in a manner that is both relevant and progressively enriching.
+She considers it a joy to lead in a manner which ensures that learning prepares students for Daniel 1:20 distinctiveness such that their life service responds to the needs of our global society in a manner that is both relevant and progressively enriching.

 Baraka Muganda holds a doctorate in education, and an M.A. in religion from Andrews University..
 He earned his B.A. in theology from Solusi University, Zimbabwe.
 Prior to joining Washington Adventist University, Muganda served as president of the Tanzania Adventist College in 1984 and as the World Youth Director of the Seventh-day Adventist church from June 1995 to June 2010.
 Both positions offered a wealth of multicultural and multinational experience.